Fever Beach

+Fever Beach is a 2025 satirical novel by American author Carl Hiaasen.
+The novel tells the story of two white supremacists who are starting their own white-supremacy group.
+It features the character Twilly Spree, who Hiaasen introduced in the 2000 novel Sick Puppy.
-Fever Beach is a novel by Carl Hiaasen, released on July 8, 2025.

-Hiaasen dedicated the novel to Jimmy Buffett who died during the writing of the book.
+Fever Beach was published by Knopf on May 13, 2025.
+Hiaasen dedicated the novel to Jimmy Buffett, who died during the writing of the book.
 Hiaasen co-wrote the song "Fish Porn" with Buffett on Buffett's final 2023 album Equal Strain on All Parts.

+The novel was reviewed by The New York Times, the Wall Street Journal, the Washington Post, and The Times of London.